luminaxster/SWE432/README.md

 We will revisit [session 4's example](https://codesandbox.io/s/swe-432-react-popcorn-sales-forked-cieih), this time we will focus on the React code.

 ## Session 8: Material UI -	October 26th
-Looking for UI framework?
+Looking for a React UI framework?
 Try MUI: https://codesandbox.io/s/swe-432-react-two-buttons-example-mui-yohyi